Will AI replace copywriters? A realistic look at the future of copywriting

 Why?
 Because people connect with people.
 Human writing feels more relatable, more nuanced, and more trustworthy.

-AI regurgitates… humans create
+AI regurgitates, but humans create

 It can’t brainstorm ideas that don’t yet exist - and it definitely can’t think strategically about what your audience really needs to hear.